 Following its introduction among criminal law academics, technologists co-opted Broken Window Theory to illustrate the importance of early issue intervention—before they have their negative impacts expand.
 This wisdom’s application to enterprise data quality is clear. given the potential for the effects of bad or anomalous data to ripple outward.
 Over time, even minor inconsistencies can poison overall data quality, reduce data trust, and diminish end-user adoption of technologies.

-Through the embrace of data observability initiatives, enterprises can identify and resolve simple glitches and complications that hinder data quality and end-user experience, remedying them as they arise.
-These efforts reduce the threat that those issues will compound over time, and end-users will develop ad-hoc “solutions” (read “hacks”) that lead to bigger, more debilitating, more costly technology failures down the line.
+Embracing data observability initiatives empowers enterprises to identify and resolve simple glitches and complications that hinder data quality and end-user experience, remedying them as they arise.
+This reduces the threat that those issues will compound over time.
+It also means that end users will not end up developing ad-hoc “solutions” (read “hacks”) that lead to bigger, more debilitating, more costly technology failures down the line.

 Why is Data Observability Important?

-When it comes to enterprise-critical data, data observability practices can provide significantly greater visibility into the key issues that can make or break data quality.
-Those practices can help your enterprise to:
+When it comes to enterprise-critical data, data observability practices provide significantly greater visibility into the key issues that can make or break data quality.
+Those practices help your enterprise to:

-• Monitor data predictability and consistency.
 Smart enterprises leverage the predictive potential of data.
-Monitoring its quality helps to bolster the accuracy of those predictions.
+Monitoring its quality helps bolster the accuracy of those predictions.

-• Align and map data to suit business needs.
-Companies committed to observability can gain a clear understanding of how data moves throughout the organization—and take proactive steps to tailor data paths to achieve desired objectives.
+Companies committed to observability gain a clearer understanding of how data moves throughout the organization—and take proactive steps to tailor data paths to achieve desired objectives.

 So How Can You Leverage Data Observability in Your Enterprise?